ParnabBasak/lambda-bedrock-integration/Python/lambda-bedrock-app/README.md

 # lambda-bedrock-app

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI to integrate with Amazon Bedrock.
-It includes the following files and folders.

 **Runtime Supported = python3.11**

 **Model Supported = Anthropic Claude v2**

+It includes the following files and folders:
 - app.py - Code for the application's Lambda function.
 - requirements.txt - Dependency inclusion of boto3==1.28.57
 - events - Invocation events that you can use to invoke the function.